WebSocket Server Setup

 Hosting your own version of the web browser client is possible, but strongly discouraged.

-However, you may want to host your own client as a backup in case web.drawpile.net goes down, because you are in a region where that site is not accessible or because you want to make customizations to it.
-But make sure you keep it updated, it would be very annoying to have users complaining about stuff that has been fixed forever ago.
+However, you may want to host your own client as a backup in case web.drawpile.net goes down, because you are in a region or organization where that site is not accessible or because you want to make customizations to it that aren’t accepted into the main application.
+In that case, hosting your own client makes sense, but please make sure we’re not left holding the pieces.
 Also, if you make customizations, you must also release the source code to those changes in accordance with the GPL!

 To host the client using nginx, you need to set up the wasm type correctly.
 In nginx.conf in the http section, add: